eCare+Voice is sold

 a positioning can take much longer.

-the line until they arrived.
+and stayed on the line until they arrived.